RodBarnes/Scripts/README.md

 # Scripts
 A collection of `bash` scripts for working with Linux systems.
 Each is intended to be instantiated within the `$PATH`, set as executable, and without the `.sh` extension.
 The recommended location is `/usr/local/bin`.
+Many (all?) of these rely upon library scripts expected to be in `/usr/local/lib`.

 ## blkdevinfo.sh
 Usage: `blkdevinfo [drive]`

 Uses `smartctl` to display information about the non-removable drives found on the system.
 If no drive is specified, it iterates all the drives.

-## colors.sh
+## display.sh
-A library for inclusion by other scripts that sets up some colors for text.
-It must be accessible via `$PATH` for the scripts to find it.
-The recommended location is `/usr/local/lib`
+A library that sets up some colors and functions for text.
+It is expected to be placed in `/usr/local/lib`.

-## common.sh
+## device.sh
-A library for includsion by other scripts for common functions and other commands.
-Includes source of colors.sh
+A library that includes functions for managing devices.
+It is expected to be placed in `/usr/local/lib`.

 ## cpumode.sh
 Usage: `sudo cpumode [powersave|performance|current]`